West Side Story is so famous that people sometimes forget how strange it was.

 Bernstein and Robbins gave the show its velocity

 Bernstein's official page on the work reminds readers how much of the musical's long afterlife depends on the score.
 It notes that the Symphonic Dances from West Side Story became one of the most performed orchestral works of the twentieth century.
 That matters because it tells you the musical exceeded Broadway almost immediately.
 The music could survive extraction.
-It had structural force.
+It had structural force, just as Leonard Bernstein's wider career kept moving between high culture and public reach.

 Bernstein brought sweep, tension, and rhythmic aggression.
 Robbins brought bodily argument.
-Their shared achievement was turning the city itself into motion, not just setting a romance against urban backdrop.
+Their shared achievement was turning the city itself into motion rather than setting a romance against urban backdrop.
 The conflict in West Side Story does not wait politely for dialogue to explain it.
 It arrives through movement, syncopation, and interruption.

 That is part of why the show still feels young even when individual productions age.
 The form is restless.